AdvancedNetworkingSystems/roroute/README.md

    the `MASTER_NODE` variable.
 In addition, you need to edit the `CONFIG_FILE` variable, which points to an `ssh` config file which tells `ssh` how to properly reach the node.
- * `copy-files.yaml`, `setup-devices.yaml`, `setup-interfaces.yaml`: these
-   are the `ansible` playbooks used to setup the nodes.
-Inside them you find the field `hosts` indicating on which nodes the playbooks should be run.
-   Change this field to match the entries in your `hosts` file.
  * `etchosts`: this file is copied to `/etc/hosts` for easy pings and for setting the IP address to a node depending on its hostname.
 Change this according to your needs.